 Sapeurism focusses on creativity and the individual, and aims to bring joy and fun to communities.
 The sight of these luminously coloured outfits also helps give hope to many residents, as Tom Downey of The Wall Street Journal was told by one Sapeur: “The Sapeurs can only exist in peacetime. […] To me, they’re a sign of better things: stability, tranquillity.
 They indicate that our nation is returning to normal life after years of civil war.”

 While some may not be 100 percent convinced by the humanitarian reasons behind the style, no one can deny the artistry behind Sapeurism.
-In both Brazzaville and Kinshasa these impeccably dressed men walk as if they were works of art.
-Congo Dandyism centers on style, colour composition and attitude, and these factors are just as important as the brands being worn.
+In both Brazzaville and Kinshasa, these impeccably dressed men walk as if they were works of art.
+Congo dandyism centres on style, colour composition and attitude, and these factors are just as important as the brands being worn.

 The subculture is also defined by specific rules regarding exclusivity, codes of honours and morality.
 Award-winning Italian photographer Daniele Tamagni provided a unique insight into this subculture in his photography book Gentlemen of Bacongo (2009).

 Several documentaries have also been made about the movement, with drinks brand Guinness also making this fascinating short film on the subject.

 Additional reporting by Cassam Looch.